Particular/docs.particular.net/nservicebus/troubleshooting/message-loss.md

 ## Missing await keyword

-Although all async methods that are provided in Particular API's do not have the `Async` suffix these methods **must** be awaited.
+Although all async methods that are provided in Particular APIs do not have the `Async` suffix these methods **must** be awaited.
 All async methods must be awaited, including async methods from other libraries.

 Resolve this by: